find your perfect LLM program

 Impress at an interview

 Some universities require that students come for interviews; this helps them to assess your oral communication skills, personality and interpersonal skills.
-Therefore, it is vital to make a good first impression, by dressing smartly and formally.
+Therefore, it is vital to make a good first impression, by dressing smartly and formally and being properly prepared for your LLM interview.

 Prepare well in advance